 5. Can I register to vote while abroad?

 Yes, the Electoral Amendment Act 2013 gave all South African citizens the right to register and vote abroad in national elections.
 Important: In order to vote abroad, you must be registered AND submit a VEC10 notification within the period specified on the election’s timetable (15 days from the date on which the election is proclaimed).
+For more info on this please visit the IEC website.

 6. Where can I register abroad?

 You can apply for registration at your nearest South African embassy, high commission or consulate-general (see www.dfa.gov.za/foreign/sa_abroad/index.htm for locations and contact info) during their normal office hours.
 Please note that it is not possible to register or vote at honorary consulates or liaison offices.
 If you are travelling to South Africa, you can also register to vote at a local Municipal Electoral Office (MEO) during office hours prior to an election.
 We strongly urge you to contact your local MEO prior to your trip to confirm their opening times and the dates that you will be able to register to vote.
+For more info on this please visit the IEC website.

 7. When can I register abroad?

 You can register during the embassy, high commission or consulate-general’s normal working hours (please see www.dfa.gov.za/foreign/sa_abroad/index.htm for contact info, and phone for opening hours).
 While registration is ongoing, you must apply for registration before an election is proclaimed (published in the Government Gazette) to be able to vote in that election.
+For more info on this please visit the IEC website.

 8. What documentation do I need to take with me to register?